NCAA beach volleyball championship: 2016–2021

 The championship is held each May.
 From 2016 through 2021, eight teams participated, in a double-elimination style tournament with a single-elimination final, under standard beach volleyball rules.
 All duals consist of five matches, with each team needing to win three matches to advance.

 The NCAA does not add automatic qualifiers until two championship seasons have passed; but in 2016, the top 3 teams from the east and west were given automatic bids with 2 additional teams invited at-large.

-As of fall 2019, seven conferences sponsor beach volleyball, all with at least six members — the minimum number for a conference to qualify for an automatic bid to other NCAA championship tournaments.
-Five of these conferences were represented in the inaugural tournament; the exceptions are the Ohio Valley Conference and Southland Conference, both of which begin beach volleyball sponsorship in the upcoming 2020 season.
+As of fall 2019, seven conferences sponsored beach volleyball, all with at least six members — the minimum number for a conference to qualify for an automatic bid to other NCAA championship tournaments.
+Five of these conferences were represented in the inaugural tournament; the exceptions were the Ohio Valley Conference and Southland Conference, both of which began beach volleyball sponsorship in the 2020 season.